imaryandokania/VITgram/README.md

 --
 VITgram is a messaging ,socializing app for Students of Vellore Institute of Technology .It is connected to google firebase.The functions are:

--Group Chat
+- Group Chat
--Personal Chat
+- Personal Chat
--ID Card Generator
+- ID Card Generator
--QR Code for every user for attendance
+- QR Code for every user for attendance